abcdesktopio/docs/opsdocs/docs/3.0/setup/kubernetes_abcdesktop.md

 ![abcdesktop main screen login pending](../../setup/img/kubernetes-setup-login-anonymous.pending.png)

 Few seconds later, processes are ready to run.
-You should see the abcdesktop main screen, with only one application **File Manager**.
+You should see the abcdesktop main screen, with no application in the dock.

 ![abcdesktop main screen ready](../../setup/img/kubernetes-setup-login-anonymous.done.png)